Dollar Cost Averaging Calculator

 Vanguard's widely-cited 2012 analysis examined all 10-year periods, and markets back to 1926.
 In two-thirds of periods, lump-sum investment outperformed DCA — typically by 1–3 percentage points over the period.
 The mechanism: markets trend up over time, so money invested earlier has longer to compound.
 Waiting to invest in chunks means more of your money spends more time in cash, which earns less than the equity market on average.
 If your goal is maximising expected terminal wealth and you have the investment amount in hand, lump sum is mathematically better more often than not.

-Why DCA still makes sense sometimes
+Why DCA still applies sometimes

 Three scenarios where DCA genuinely wins or ties: